cloudsoft/node-with-dynamo/docs/2-grouping.md

 export MZ_AMP_SERVER_URL=http://admin:password@127.0.0.1:8081/
 ```

-**Note:** This is a temporary step.
+> **_NOTE:_** This is a temporary step.
 Support for the CLI to cache credentials securely is in development.

-**Note:** We will create and edit Maeztro files during this tutorial and use the CLI to send them to the server.
+> **_NOTE:_** We will create and edit Maeztro files during this tutorial and use the CLI to send them to the server.
 You can edit the files at each step, or if you prefer, commands to copy across the changed files are included at the bottom of each page.

 Next, in a shell in the directory where this project resides, where you checked out and ran `terraform`, now run: